top of page

 Job 9 - Understanding the Distance

 By chapter 9 Job is in dire straits.
 In his agony and anguish, he is searching his world for God as never before.
 And in his searching, he comes to a harsh yet accurate realization.
 God is God and man is man.
 And to quote Kipling, “and never the twain shall meet.”
-Job’s pain takes him on a journey and the severity of it takes him to a new destination.
+Job’s pain takes him on a new journey and the severity of it takes him to a new destination.
 A journey that all of us must take.
-He realizes that in the courtroom drama of life one cannot merely approach the bench of God and state your case.
+He realizes that in the courtroom drama of life one cannot merely approach the bench of God and argue your way to heaven.
 You see, God made the stars in the sky and man merely exists below them.
-God created man and his thoughts, man merely exists within them, limited in the thinking he has been afforded.
-And God created a deep yearning within man to find his creator, a need that only springs forth when man can fully understand the distance between himself and his Creator.
-And when one fully understands that distance, only then will they see the desperate need for a bridge across it.
+God created man and his thought capacity, man merely exists within them, limited in the thinking he has been afforded.
+And God created a deep yearning within man to find his creator, a need that only springs forth when man can fully understand the great distance between himself and his Creator.
+And when one fully understands that great distance, only then will they see the desperate need for a way across it.
 And it is in this moment of realization that we see Job’s light bulb illuminate in his acute need for a mediator between himself and Almighty God.
-The need for Jesus Christ is thus forementioned in one of the earliest penned books in all of God’s Word.
+The need for Jesus Christ is thus mentioned in one of the earliest penned books in all of God’s Word.

 “For there is one God and one mediator between God and mankind, the man Christ Jesus.”
 1 Timothy 2:5